JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Fallen City Campaign/Factions/Windsinger's Hierarchy/The Windsinger's Collective.md

 #### Garrick "Brightforge" Ironvein
 A gnome inventor and craftsman, Garrick is known for his ingenious creations, including enchanted armor and powerful weapons.
 His mastery over both arcane and mechanical engineering makes him an invaluable asset to the guild.
 #### Brom Swiftblade
+A gruff, burly and friendly human, Brom is known by all within the Windsinger's number as a tough but fair [[#Field Captain & Master Craftsman|Field Captain]].
 ## Senior Adventurer
 Senior Adventurers are trusted with more difficult and dangerous quests.
 They mentor Journeymen and are expected to guide and protect younger members while tackling high-stakes challenges.
 Many Senior Adventurers eventually ascend to higher ranks.
 ## Journeyman Adventurer